SigmaScheduling: Uncertainty-Informed Scheduling of Decision Points for Intelligent Mobile Health Interventions: Introduction

 \section{Introduction}

 At predefined timepoints called ``decision points," just-in-time adaptive interventions (JITAIs) intelligently decide whether and how to provide mobile health support based on biobehavioral sensor or survey data \cite{Nahum-Shani2018}.
 A challenge for many JITAIs is that their effectiveness can depend on delivering interventions shortly before a target behavior, but identifying such pre-behavior time windows in real-time is often infeasible.
 For instance, while wrist-worn sensors can be used to detect eating \cite{Bell2020}, a reminder to take medication prior to a meal would be rendered ineffective if triggered only after the meal has already begun \cite{Ahmed2023}.
 More commonly, the challenge arises due to practical constraints in implementation.
-For the ``Oralytics" JITAI, which leverages a commercially available smart toothbrush and a companion app to promote oral self-care \cite{Trella2025}, behavioral data from the brush becomes available only once per night.
-As a result, decision points for a given day must be made in advance based on brushing patterns from previous days.
-Decision points are thus scheduled to anticipate -- rather than respond to -- forthcoming behavior.
+For the ``Oralytics" JITAI, which leverages a commercially available smart toothbrush and a companion app to promote oral self-care \cite{Trella2025}, data from the brush becomes available only once each night.
+As a result, decision points for a given day must be scheduled in advance based on prior brushing patterns to anticipate -- rather than respond to -- forthcoming behavior.

-The status quo approach to scheduling decision points is to ask individuals to provide expected behavior times (e.g., brushing routines) prior to JITAI deployment and then schedule decision points the same fixed duration -- for all users -- before expected behavior times \cite{Nahum-Shani2024, Zhao2023, Fuchs2025}.
+The status quo approach to scheduling decision points is to ask individuals to provide expected behavior times prior to JITAI deployment and then schedule decision points the same fixed duration -- for all users -- before expected behavior times \cite{Nahum-Shani2024, Zhao2023, Fuchs2025}.
 While this status quo may perform satisfactorily for individuals with relatively predictable routines, the status quo often falters for more variable behavior patterns, as shown in Fig. \ref{intro_fig}.
-Increasing the fixed duration from one to four hours could address the issue in Fig. \ref{intro_fig}B -- but would unnecessarily increase the delay from decision points to brush times for individuals with more predictable routines (e.g., Fig. \ref{intro_fig}A).
+Increasing the fixed duration from one to four hours could address the issue in Fig. \ref{intro_fig}B -- but would unnecessarily increase the delay from decision points to brush times for more predictable routines (e.g., Fig. \ref{intro_fig}A).
 In settings where behavior predictability varies widely across the population, the one-size-fits-all status quo can squander valuable intervention opportunities.
 For example, \textit{nearly a quarter of participants in the first deployment of Oralytics had 70\% or fewer of their brushing events preceded by a decision point.}